-Then, most importantly, I hung out with a girl I like for a short while.
+Well, long story short, I hung out with a girl I like for a short while.
 What, a coincidence?
 Mmm..
 I am not so sure.
-I knew her for a long time and always kind of liked her, and we were more or less in touch.
-Of course there are all the coincidences that made our paths cross, but that’s old news.
+I knew her for a long time and I was always kind into her, and we were more or less in touch.
 The real coincidence might have been the COVID19 again here, as it is probably the reason why we got to be a bit closer for a short period.
 In any case, I was certainly not the master of my destiny.

-As it turns out, again, it was just sex.
-I am not complaining one bit, let’s be clear!
-On the contrary, how many chances do we get to make love with a girl we really like?
+As it turns out, again, it was just a small adventure.
+I am not complaining!
 I am glad I could have those moments, and I am normally fine for friends with benefits kind of deals that are mutually satisfying.
 I am never going to call this a mistake even if it didn’t go my way, take that chaos!

-I am just saying…that I wanted more with her, I wanted it to last longer.
+I am just saying…that I wanted more with her, I wanted to be closer, intimate in the real sense of the word.
+I wanted it to last longer.

 Like for the girl in Uganda I wouldn’t call this love, I really believe love is something that develops in the long term and when there are the same intentions on both sides.
 But a crush is a crush, the feeling is real, and even though there were no reasons for me to think it would lead anywhere else, it still sucks to be pushed away, I still have to go through the usual shit.
-Luckily there’s the new project, and there are also girls that don’t push me away, so what do you know: life gives, life takes.
+Luckily there’s the new project to take care of… working helps.

 Anyways, no big discussions about love and sad songs this time.
-I stand by what I have already written: as long as the experience helps us grow, it is fine, it is positive.
-I am trying to work on my issues and learn to focus on those who feel like connecting more, they deserve it, and I do too.
-The chaos of the universe might have something up its sleeves any time.
+I stand by what I have already written: as long as the experience helps us grow, it can be construed as positive, after a while that is.
+I am trying to work on my issues and learn how to focus on those people who do want to connect with me.
+They deserve it, and I do too.
+After all, universal chaos might have something up its sleeves any time.